Cold Weather Shelters

 The following is a list of locations typically opened in Snohomish County when the temperatures drop below 32-34 degrees.
 Please call or visit their websites for specific information.

-- Arlington - alternating sites at Immaculate Conception Catholic Church and Arlington United Church.
+- Arlington - alternating sites at Arlington United Church, Immaculate Conception Catholic Church, Jake's House, and Smokey Point Community Church.
 Call (360) 403-4674 for info.

 - Everett - Salvation Army operates a shelter at 2525 Rucker Ave.
 Contact them at (425) 259-8129 for updates.

 - Lynnwood - the South Snohomish County Emergency Cold Weather Shelter location varies, so call (425) 743-9843 for instructions on where to meet.